darsh7807/learn-llm-with-me/zero-to-hero/make_more_part3.md

-Of course.
 Here is a comprehensive chapter-like explanation of "makemore Part 3," drawing from the provided sources.
 It covers the key concepts, practical tips, and underlying theory discussed in the lecture.

 ## Chapter 3: Activations, Gradients, and Batch Normalization